Compute

 • Only selected columns are synchronized.
 Newly-added columns are not included in column processing.

-• In the incremental phase, DDL operations cannot be performed on filtered or mapped columns in a table.
+• In the incremental phase, DDL operations cannot be performed on filtered, mapped, additional columns in a table.

 Viewing Data Filtering Results